nodejs/node/doc/api/os.md

 * Returns: {Object[]}

-The `os.cpus()` method returns an array of objects containing information about each logical CPU core.
+Returns an array of objects containing information about each logical CPU core.

 The properties included on each object include: